WriteNaN/Unofficial-Groq-Api/README.md

 ## Unofficial Groq Wrapper Api

-### NOTE: THIS REPOSITORY IS CURRENTLY TAKEN DOWN UPON GROQ TEAM'S REQUEST, AND WAITING TO ADD LIMITS ON THE GUEST TOKEN.
-I will make it public again after they fix it!
-It's fun to watch the network tab and see where the request goes. :D
+**NOTE: THIS REPOSITORY IS CURRENTLY TAKEN DOWN UPON GROQ TEAM'S REQUEST, AND WAITING TO ADD LIMITS ON THE GUEST TOKEN.
+I will make it public again after they fix it.**

 ### Important Things To Note